 How to fry paleo pumpkin gnocchi

-Melt 1 tablespoon butter (I like Kerrygold salted butter) in a saute pan over low-medium heat until melted.
-Add gnocchi and cook for 5 minutes; flip and cook 5 more minutes, adding more butter if needed.
+Melt 1 tablespoon butter (I like Kerrygold salted butter) or ghee in a saute pan over low-medium heat until melted.
+Use avocado oil if you are vegan.
+Add gnocchi and cook for 5 minutes; flip and cook 5 more minutes, adding more butter/oil if needed.

 How to bake paleo pumpkin gnocchi

 Preheat oven to 350 degrees F. Line a cookie sheet with parchment paper and place gnocchi on top.
-Cook for 16 minutes, flipping gnochhi halfway.
+Cook for 16 minutes, flipping gnocchi halfway.

 What you’ll need to make Paleo Pumpkin Gnocchi